thanhdt-vietmap/vietmap-compose/docs/docs/index.md

 ## Introduction

-MapLibre Compose is a [Compose Multiplatform][compose] wrapper around the [MapLibre][maplibre] SDKs for rendering interactive maps.
+VietMap Compose is a [Compose Multiplatform][compose] wrapper around the [VietMap][maplibre] SDKs for rendering interactive maps.
 You can use it to add maps to your Compose UIs on Android, iOS, Desktop, and Web.

 ## Usage